knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 1.-We'll upgrade the mini router to 16MB with the chip "W25Q128".
-It can be found for a couple of bucks on aliexpress https://www.aliexpress.us/item/3256804269088009.html
+It can be found for a couple of bucks on aliexpress

+https://www.aliexpress.us/item/3256804269088009.html

-2.- The programer flasher ch341a with an clip adapter, which is very inexpensive and its supported for the awesome tool flashroom.
+2.- The programer flasher ch341a with a clip adapter, which is very inexpensive and its supported for the awesome tool flashroom.

 https://www.ebay.com/itm/285027193020